Mitigram/Minigram-Presentation/PITCHME.md

 ```
 @snapend

-@snap[south span-85]
+@snap[south span-85 text-06 text-white]
+@ul

-This is all great for **node.js**, but if you tried to use the above code in the browser, you’d get an error saying *require is not defined*.
+- This is all great for **node.js**, but if you tried to use the above code in the browser, you’d get an error saying *require is not defined*.

-The browser doesn’t have access to the file system.
+- The browser doesn’t have access to the file system.

-This is where a *module bundler* comes in.
+- This is where a *module bundler* comes in.
+@ulend
 @snapend

 ---